Can I give my car back to the finance company?

 Voluntary termination allows you to end your car finance agreement early by returning the vehicle to the finance company.
 To qualify, you typically need to have paid off a certain percentage of the total amount due, and the car must be in good condition outside of fair wear and tear.
 However, you should always check your finance agreement first, as specific conditions may apply.

-How much will it cost to cancel car finance?
+How much will it cost to end car finance early?

-The cost of cancelling car finance varies depending on factors such as the finance agreement terms, outstanding balance, and potential fees.
-Some finance agreements may charge fees for early termination, while others may have clauses allowing for voluntary termination with minimal costs.
-You should start by reviewing your finance agreement carefully and consult with your finance provider to understand the potential costs involved in cancelling car finance.
+The cost of ending car finance varies depending on factors such as the finance agreement terms, outstanding balance, and potential fees.
+Some finance agreements may charge fees for early termination, while others may have clauses allowing for voluntary termination with additional costs.
+You should start by reviewing your finance agreement carefully and consult with your finance provider to understand your settlement figure and the potential costs involved in ending your car finance agreement early.